Getting Started

 Configuring a Non-Privileged Account

-To use a low-privileged account as the service account for ServiceControl, the following should be considered:
+To use a low-privileged accounts for ServiceControl instances, the following should be considered:

 Access control on queues

-The transport connection string used by ServiceControl must enable access to the following ServicControl queues:
+The transport connection string used by ServiceControl must enable access to all of the ServiceControl queues as configured by the InstanceName setting:

 If the connection string does not provide appropriate rights, the service will fail to start.